ammaraslam10/C-Variable-Datatype/README.md

 # C-Variable-Datatype
 Note: It isn't the most efficient in terms of space and time, but it isn't intended to be.

-A class that can store data of type null, integer, double and string while keep a track of the datatype and performing operations according to the type.
+A C++ class that can store data of type null, integer, double and string while keep a track of the datatype and performing operations according to the type.
 Sort of like C# dynamic.
 Currently, array/custom types are not supported

 ```C++